 |17 to 20||Reach||54%-66%|

 |Less than 17||Low||<54%|

 You will need above average high school grades to get into Washington State University.
 The average high school GPA of the admitted freshman class at Washington State University was 3.3 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #12 in Washington for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Washington State University accepts 73% of students who apply.
+If your high school grades are above the average 3.3 GPA, you have a very good chance of being admitted as Washington State accepts 77% of all applicants.